A guide to Shoreditch, London's coolest neighborhood

 Swift bar in Shoreditch, London

 Left: A skull-shaped disco ball at Old Street Records.
-Right: Swift's bar.
-Charlotte Maracina for Lonely Planet (2)
+Charlotte Maracina for Lonely Planet Right: Swift's bar.
+Charlotte Maracina for Lonely Planet

-Crown and Shuttle: The Crown and Shuttle is by far one of my favorite spots, not just in Shoreditch but in London.
-Unsuspecting at first, once inside the pub, you’ll discover a lively scene with an expansive outdoor garden – a great place to sip a pint during both the winter and summer months, as it has heaters lining the area.
-It also offers a limited food menu.
+For a pub pint, Crown and Shuttle is one of my favorite spots, not just in Shoreditch but in London.
+Duck in and you’ll discover a lively scene with an expansive outdoor garden – a great place to sip a pint in summer or winter, with a limited but tasty food menu.

-Swift: For a cozy date night spot, you can’t miss Swift.
+For a cozy date night spot, don't overlook Swift.
 When I first visited this cocktail bar, I was hesitant to try its more elaborate drinks, but I quickly fell in love with the sweet Rhubarb and Custard cocktail.
-The bar itself is pretty small, and the tables are close together, so be prepared for a really intimate experience.
+Well worth the drink prices, the bar is small, and the tables are close together, making for an intimate experience.

-View of Boxpark Shoreditch, a shipping container mall for independent fashion and lifestyle stores and cafes, from a nearby street, selective focus on the background.
+View of BOXPARK Shoreditch, a shipping container mall for independent fashion and lifestyle stores and cafes, from a nearby street in London.

-Left: Boxpark Shoreditch.
-Right: Fresh fruits at Spitalfields Market.
-Alena Veasey/Shutterstock (2)
+Left: BOXPARK Shoreditch.
+Alena Veasey/Shutterstock Right: Fresh fruit at Spitalfields Market.
+Alena Veasey/Shutterstock

-Fresh fruits in wooden crates on sale at Spitalfields Market, one of the finest surviving Victorian Market Halls in London with fashion, antiques and food stalls.
+Fresh fruit in wooden crates on sale at Spitalfields Market in London.

 Where to shop in Shoreditch

-Spitalfields Market: It’s just a few minutes outside of Shoreditch, but this is the ultimate shopping spot.
-The market is home to dozens of vendors selling everything from Korean BBQ to tote bags.
+Closer to Liverpool Street station, Spitalfields Market is outside of the main part of Shoreditch, but this is the ultimate shopping spot.
+Open daily, but particularly busy at weekends, the market is home to dozens of vendors selling everything from plates of Korean BBQ to vintage fashions and tote bags.